Improving the Learning Environment in Public Schools in Host Communities (ILEPS)

-Title: Decentralized Wastewater Management: WASH in Schools in Host Communities
+Title: Improving the Learning Environment in Public Schools in Host Communities (ILEPS)

 Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

 Cofinanced by: Swiss Agency for Development and Cooperation (SDC)